Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 Now you have mastered the rules for possessives and demonstratives and you know the classic TOEIC® traps.

-The next step: practice under real conditions, with questions that exactly replicate the format of the official test.
+The next step: practice under real conditions, with questions that exactly reproduce the format of the official Test.

 On Flow Exam, you can practice directly on the Determiners topic in Part 5, with thousands of questions in the same format as the official TOEIC®.
-You will specifically work on possessives, demonstratives, and other determiners that appear on the test.
+You will work specifically on the possessives, demonstratives, and other determiners that appear on the test.

 Some Superpowers of the Flow Exam Platform You Can Test Right Now: